 If a candidate doesn’t have the required information to create a profile, the team adds a task to Pipedrive with a reminder to connect with the candidate later.
 When a candidate cancels or reschedules an interview, the Reintech team updates the contact.

 “Pipedrive automatically creates and assigns tasks and sends email messages based on our activity—for example, after moving the card from stage to stage,” says Viktoria, who enjoys using Pipedrives Insights and reporting tools to track progress.
 “I really like to look at the good statistics at the end of productive periods.”

-Tools: Pipedrive, Workflow Automation and Google Meet
+Tools: Pipedrive, Automations and Google Meet

 Next, Viktoria meets with the candidate face-to-face via Google Meet for a 30-minute interview.